 Your skin needs it.
 Your heart needs it.
 Even your colon needs it!
 Almond oil takes the mighty, nutrition-rich almonds and transforms it into a powerful oil with incredible benefits.

 Though there are two main kinds of almonds that create almond oil, the one used for most homeopathic and cosmetic purposes is sweet almond oil.
 Don’t let the name fool you, though: Sweet almond oil is a dynamic substance that’s anything but sweet.
-In fact, it helps address bad cholesterol, dry skin and cardiovascular disease — which is, of course, really great news!
+In fact, it helps address bad cholesterol, cardiovascular disease, dry skin, damaged hair and more.

 The almond, or Prunus dulcis (also known as Amygdalus communis L.), originated in southwest Asia and the Middle East, as far as the Indus River in Pakistan.
 Prunus dulcis and its synonyms officially refer to the tree from which the edible almond seeds are cultivated.